cagnulein/QZCompanionNordictrackTreadmill/README.md

 **About QZ Companion**:

 -   This solution works on iFit-enabled/iFit-embedded treadmills -- it
     transmits speed and inclination directly to Zwift.
-What other stats are sent, can be sent, calculated, etc \...?

 -   The QZ Companion app always runs in the background on your treadmill, using minimal memory and CPU.